CrewNestCrewNest

 How to Increase Revenue Per Customer

-The most profitable lawn care businesses don't just mow — they build recurring revenue through service stacking.
+The most profitable lawn care businesses don't just mow, they build recurring revenue through service stacking.
 Here are the most common upsells and their typical pricing:

 Add-On ServicePrice RangeMarginBest Time to Sell

-Fertilization program (6 apps)$300 – $700/yr50–60%March / new customer signup
+Fertilization program (6 apps)$300 to $700/yr50 to 60%March / new customer signup

-Weed control$40 – $100/app60–70%Spring (March–April)
+Weed control$40 to $100/app60 to 70%Spring (March-April)

-Core aeration$75 – $20055–65%Fall (September)
+Core aeration$75 to $20055 to 65%Fall (September)

-Overseeding$50 – $15050–60%Fall (with aeration)
+Overseeding$50 to $15050 to 60%Fall (with aeration)

-Spring cleanup$100 – $30050–60%March (first visit)
+Spring cleanup$100 to $30050 to 60%March (first visit)

-A customer paying $50/week for mowing ($1,600/year) becomes a $2,800–$3,500/year customer when you add a fertilization program, two seasonal cleanups, and aeration.
-That's a 75–120% revenue increase per account.
+A customer paying $50/week for mowing ($1,600/year) becomes a $2,800 to $3,500/year customer when you add a fertilization program, two seasonal cleanups, and aeration.
+That's a 75 to 120% revenue increase per account.

 Lawn Mowing Rates by Region